Remember, it is your purchases here (both small & large) that keeps these world class information articles free.

 To be even more blunt, I conducted several controlled studies in the 1990’s (for which my ongoing research is to explain some of the results, such as improved immunity).
 In these studies where I mostly used goldfish (Orandas & Ryukins), the results were clear in that the incidence of disease was lower, longevity was longer, and over all vitality was better.
 The results were even better yet when improved feeding, improved cleaning, improved mineralization (positive mineral ions) are thrown into the equation.

-BASIC FACTORS DETERMINING THE BEST (CORRECT) UV STERILIZER:
+FACTORS DETERMINING THE BEST UV STERILIZER FOR LEVEL 1 STERILIZATION:

 Understanding the following points is ESSENTIAL prior to purchasing ANY UV Sterilizer.